Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 His story goes like this:

-Indra was concerned about the threat that Karna posed to his son-Arjuna in the war to come and also knew that Karna had taken a vow that he would not refuse anything asked of him immediately after he had performed his morning worship.
-So, Indra came begging to ask Karna for his natural armor, a Divine armor that he was literally born into that made him invulnerable.
+Indra had been concerned about the threat that Karna posed to his son-Arjuna in the war to come and also knew that Karna had taken a vow that he would not refuse anything asked of him immediately after he had performed his morning worship.
+So, after Karna;s worship of the sun, Indra came as a beggar to ask Karna for his natural armor, a Divine armor that he was literally born into that made him invulnerable.

-Knowing that he would not be refused, Indra appeared as a sadhu and asked for the armor.
+Knowing that he would not be refused, Indra asked for the armor.
 Karna, knowing full well what was going on and who this 'sadhu' was, literally, cut the armor off of his body to honor his vow and gave it to Indra.
-Indra was so impressed with his adherence to truth, that he gave in return to Karna his own supremely lethal weapon, the Vasavi Shakti, capable of killing anyone.
+Indra was so impressed with his adherence to truth, that he gave in return to Karna his own supremely lethal weapon, the Vaisavi Shakti, capable of killing anyone.
 Indra told Karna that he would only be able to use it once.

 It was well known that Rakshasa's gain more power at night and one night, the Rakshasa son of Hidimbi (the Rakshasa/Goddess of the temple above) and Bhima - Ghatokacha, began to wreak havoc on the Kauravas.
 Ghatokacha fought furiously and defeated hero after hero on the Kaurava side, it became apparent to all that Bhima's Rakshasa son was irresistible that night and was going to destroy all of the Kauravas then and there.
 Duryodhana, effectively the supreme leader of the Kauravas, begged Karna to save all their lives and to use the Divine weapon of Indra to kill Ghatokacha.
 Needing to save his life as well as that of others and never wanting to refuse Duryodhana anything, Karna used the weapon and the Rakshasa- Ghatokacha, was killed.